SickProdigy/RustServer/Permissions-and-Groups.md

 oxide.grant group admin permissionsmanager.allowed

-oxide.show perms ‘group_name’		// to see perms of a group oxide.show group admin			// to see users of a group oxide.usergroup add <player_name or STEAM64_ID> group_name
+oxide.show perms 'group_name'		// to see perms of a group oxide.show group admin			// to see users of a group oxide.usergroup add <player_name or STEAM64_ID> group_name
 oxide.usergroup remove <player_name or STEAM64_ID> group_name